Chicago Booth Research Staff Program

 - Equal Opportunity Programs

 As staff members of the University of Chicago, research staff receive a wide array of benefits.
-These include tuition reimbursement and continuing education opportunities, a competitive vacation and sick time package, health care, and perks and discounts throughout Hyde Park and Chicago.
+These include tuition reimbursement and continuing education opportunities, a competitive vacation and sick time package, and health care.